Northern Ireland Railways Revitalisation

 Although the entire class is cleared to operate with restrictions in Ireland, some of the C3K units have been fully fitted with the Continuous Automatic Warning System (CAWS) and IE communications equipment.

-With spending restrictions lifted on the line to Derry (also Londonderry, Northern Ireland's second city), a business case is being prepared for relaying and resignalling, plus installation of passing loops to remove the main obstacles for shorter journey times (by up to 30 minutes) and more frequent services.
+With spending restrictions lifted on the Belfast to Derry line (also termed Londonderry, Northern Ireland’s second city), a business case is being prepared for relaying and resignalling, plus installation of passing loops to remove the main obstacles for shorter journey times (by up to 30 minutes) and more frequent services.

 If NIR continues to increase passenger numbers and gets sustained funding, there is a possibility of restoring the 20-mile Lisburn-Antrim line, adding a new station to serve Northern Ireland's main airport, Belfast International (Aldergrove), and to complete a circular rail route.